 In connection with its issuance of common stock in a public offering that closed on November 29, 2019, the Company issued 5,416,667 Class B warrants, which are exercisable for shares of the Company's common stock or pre-funded warrants to purchase shares of the Company's common stock.
 The Class B warrants were immediately exercisable upon issuance, had an initial exercise price of \$15.00 per share and expire on a date that is the earlier of (a) the date that is 30 calendar days from the date on which the Company issues a press release announcing top-line data from its Phase 3 clinical trial of mavorixafor for the treatment of patients with WHIM syndrome (or, if such date is not a business day, the next business day) and (b) November 28, 2024.
 The Class B warrants have a contingent price adjustment feature pursuant to which the exercise price of the Class B warrants is adjusted to the lowest weighted average offering price at which the Company sells its common stock or certain securities convertible into or exercisable for the Company's common stock in one or more subsequent offerings, if the weighted average offering price for such offering is below \$15.00.
-On March 3, 2022, the exercise price of the Class B warrants was adjusted to \$1.80 as a result of the Q1 2022 Private Placement.
+The exercise price of the Class B warrants was adjusted to \$1.80 on March 3, 2022 as a result of the Q1 2022 PIPE and was further adjusted to \$1.50 on July 6, 2022 as a result of the Q2 2022 PIPE.